GulayBenguUlukaya/BiNGS-Bulk-RNA-seq-pipeline/README.md

 2025-04-28 10:48:39 ERROR 403: Forbidden.

-🌐 Please make sure you can see contents of https://ulukag01.dmz.hpc.mssm.edu/data_rna/ and https://ulukag01.dmz.hpc.mssm.edu/supporting_files/.
+🌐 Please make sure you can see contents of https://ulukag01.u.hpc.mssm.edu/data_rna/ and https://ulukag01.u.hpc.mssm.edu/supporting_files/.

-If you can't, it means there is possibly an issue with Mount Sinai DMZ (Demilitarized Zone) server.
+If you can't, it means there is possibly an issue with Mount Sinai servers.
 Please delete your 'BiNGS-Bulk-RNA-seq-pipeline' folder and start later when you can see the contents of these two links.

 # 📫 Questions?
 If you have a question or request, please open an **Issue** on this Github repo and I will get back to you ASAP.